Lecturer Pool - Language, Literature and/or Culture Courses - Department of Slavic Languages & Literatures

 The number of positions hired from this pool will vary from semester to semester, subject to the needs and budget of the Department, and is often zero.
 This application pool does not guarantee that an open position exists.
 When an instructor is hired, the position will most likely be part-time, starting as low as 25% of full-time employment, depending on instructional workload.

-This pool will remain open until April 15, 2020 to accommodate upcoming course needs and new applicants.
 When a need arises for a Fall semester, we typically review applications in March, April or May; for a Spring or Summer semester, our review of applications is typically in October or November.

 Positions typically start at the beginning of the semester (in mid-January for Spring Semester; in mid-August for Fall Semester), and appointments may be renewable based on the Department's need, funding, and on lecturer performance.